Table of Contents

 File structure choice often depends on the requirements of the software you are using and intended analysis.
 At the same time, your decisions about structure may define the possibilities of future data processing, choice of software and ways of data analysis.

-When deciding on data file structure, consider the following:
+When deciding on a data file structure, consider the following:

 - Units of analysis, possible analytical objectives and methods of analysis to be used;